Personal Injury

 Accident at work claim brought to a successful conclusion by Hudgell Solicitors

-The legal case, originally led by another law firm, involved three defendant specialist refrigeration companies based in Newbury and Milton Keyes – Risby of Newbury Ltd, Kennet Refrigeration and ML Refrigeration – which Mr Harper worked for between 1968 and 1980.
+The legal case, originally led by another law firm, involved three defendant specialist refrigeration companies based in Newbury and Milton Keynes – Risby of Newbury Ltd, Kennet Refrigeration and ML Refrigeration – which Mr Harper worked for between 1968 and 1980.

 It alleged they had each exposed him to risk by working with asbestos without protection during his career, including a period of time working at Heathrow Airport.